0-mostafa-rezaee-0/GitHub_Repo_Duplicator_for_Templates/README.md

 ## 📞 Contact

-If you have any questions, feel free to open an issue or contact the maintainer directly.
+If you have any questions or suggestions, feel free to reach out to [Mostafa Rezaee](https://www.linkedin.com/in/mostafa-rezaee/) at Linkedin.
+You can also open an issue on the project repository.

----

-Made with ❤️ by Mostafa Rezaee